Service charges

 Does Stonewater charge administration fees?

-Under service charge guidelines, we are permitted to charge a 15% management fee for services provided.
-The management fee covers the reasonable costs and overheads we incur in operating and managing services to your home and scheme, including administering service contracts, preparing and issuing accounts for payment.
+Under service charge guidelines, we are permitted to charge an administration fee for services provided.
+This fee covers the reasonable costs and overheads we incur in operating and managing services to your home and scheme, including administering service contracts, preparing and issuing accounts for payment.
+This is included within the charges set for rented customers.

 Do I have to pay for services I may not use?